 You will also be shown two percentile ranks comparing you to other students in your grade.
 These percentiles show how well you did compared to other test takers.
 If you scored in the 72nd percentile, for example, you did better than 72% of all test takers.
 The Nationally Representative Sample percentile score compares your scores to those of typical U.S. students in your grade (whether or not they’ve taken the PSAT), and the User Percentile—National percentile score compares your scores to those of typical U.S. PSAT test takers in your grade.
 Ask your counselor for more information about percentiles or anything else on your PSAT score report.

-The test itself includes four timed sections.
-Click on links below to learn more about.
+The test itself includes four timed sections

 i.
 Evidence-based Reading,